Martin SC-13E Acoustic Review

 The top is made from solid Sitka spruce and the back and sides Hawaiian Koa.
 This combination of woods used strategically in this fashion makes for one gorgeous sounding and durable guitar.

-It is basically making it easier for you to play by following your lead, not making you work to play the guitar itself.
-And i have to admit, i was skeptical at first, but the guitar really doesn't require much effort to play!
+It’s basically making it easier for you to play by following your lead, not making you work to play the guitar itself.
+And I have to admit, I was skeptical at first, but the guitar really doesn’t require much effort to play!

 Another really cool feature is the lack of a heel where the neck meets the body.
 This together with the body cut away makes it so easy to play higher up the neck.
 This is almost unheard of on an acoustic guitar.

 The neck itself has a high performance taper.
-This description essentially means it is not designed like an average acoustic neck.
-The taper seems to be more like an electric neck with an action that feels more like an acoustic.
+This description essentially means it’s not designed like an average acoustic neck.
+The taper seems to be more like an electric neck, with an action that feels more like an acoustic.

 Its a great design and super smooth and easy to play.

-The Hardware is very high quality and well thought out.
-The guitar has a tuner built in and the display is built into the sound hole.
-It is part of the Fishman system and the audio is muted when you want to tune which is great!
+The Hardware is very high quality and well-thought-out.
+The guitar has a tuner built in, and the display is built into the sound hole.
+It’s part of the Fishman system and the audio is muted when you want to tune, which is great!

 The sound of the Fishman system is great.
-This is a well know company and is used for pickups and electronics in many guitars for a reason.
+This is a well-known company and is used for pickups and electronics in many guitars for a reason.
 This system is again another winner and works well in this guitar.

 Martin SC-13E Sound

 This guitar was released for 2020 and so Martin has given us players something for the new decade.
-Its a great sounding guitar and I do like it a great deal.
+It’s a great sounding guitar and I did enjoy playing it.

-The sound is well balanced and responded very clearly.
-It is very punchy and dynamic, with a good volume and projection.
-It is a very modern Martin sound but thanks to their years of acoustic building experience, still holds true to its roots.
+The sound is well-balanced and responded very clearly.
+It’s very punchy and dynamic, with a good volume projection.
+It’s a very modern Martin sound but, thanks to their years of acoustic building experience, still holds true to its roots.

-Plugged in the acoustic was just as large and clear sounding thanks to the Fishman system.
+Plugged in, the acoustic was just as large and clear sounding thanks to the Fishman electronic system.
 It truly is an acoustic guitar worth having in your arsenal if you like great big Martin tone.